AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 ## RUM Data is Sampled {#rum-data-is-sampled}

 Traditional web analytics solutions try to collect data on every single visitor.
-Adobe Experience Manager's Real User Monitoring only captures information from a small fraction of page views.
-Currently, this is one out of one hundred visitors.
-RUM is meant to be sampled and anonymized rather than a replacement for analytics.
+Adobe Experience Manager's Real User Monitoring only captures information from a small fraction of page views.RUM is meant to be sampled and anonymized rather than a replacement for analytics.
 By default, pages will have a 1:100 sampling ratio.
 Site operators cannot configure this number to increase or decrease the sampling rate as of today.

 As the decision of whether the data will be collected is made on a page view by page view basis, it becomes virtually impossible to track interactions across multiple pages.
 RUM has no concept of visits, visitors, or sessions, only of page views.
 This is by design.